thabala-cloud/docs/docs/admin-console/security/managing-users.md

 Thabala Admin Console and for the services.
 You can read more about it in the [Roles and Permsissions](/admin-console/security/roles-and-permissions) page.

-## Create Users in the Thabala Admin Console
+## Creating Users in the Thabala Admin Console

 In the Thabala Admin Console go to the **Security -> Users** menu item, click the **Create User** button and fill the form as below: